Ex-New England mob boss loses appeal of conviction for 1993 murder | Law-Order

 Defense lawyers argued https://www.reuters.com/article/us-massachusetts-crime-salemme/ex-new-england-mob-boss-appeals-conviction-for-1993-murder-idUSKBN29B2M8 that jurors were wrongly told they only had to find the men's motive was to prevent a "possible" rather than reasonably likely communication with a federal officer.
 But U.S. Circuit Judge William Kayata, writing for the three-judge panel, said the evidence met even that standard.
 The court rejected Weadick's claims he was deprived of a fair trial by being tried alongside Salemme.

-Mark Shea, Weadick’s lawyer, promised a further appeal, calling him “wrongfully convicted.”
-Salemme’s lawyer did not respond to a request for comment.
+Lawrence Gerzog, Salemme's lawyer, said he was "disappointed in the outcome."
+Mark Shea, Weadick's lawyer, promised a further appeal, calling him "wrongfully convicted."
 The case stemmed from an era when organized crime in Boston was run by Salemme, who headed the New England family of La Cosa Nostra in the 1990s, and the gangster James "Whitey" Bulger, who was serving a life sentence when he was killed in prison in 2018.

 Prosecutors said Salemme, now 88, had a secret interest in a South Boston music venue called The Channel, which DiSarro had purchased.
 Stephen "The Rifleman" Flemmi, a longtime partner of Bulger's who had long known Salemme, testified that Salemme was concerned DiSarro was speaking to authorities and might implicate him in crimes.